Missing Kitty: Plot

-George Michael starts filling in for Kitty, and Lindsay discusses Nana with Michael, fearing that Lucille has sent her to a retirement home.
+George Michael starts filling in for Kitty.
+Lindsay discusses Nana with Michael, fearing that Lucille has sent her to a retirement home.
 Maeby convinces George Michael to find out how Gob makes the yacht disappear, but Gob sends him away.
-Tobias, now in a position of power at the prison as the head of the gang "Friends of Dorothy", confronts George Sr. about his hatred for him.
+Tobias, now in a position of power at the prison, confronts George Sr. about his hatred for him.
 On the beach, Gob makes the yacht disappear, but tells the family that he sank it, so now they can collect the insurance.
-Lucille, seeing a chance, suddenly announces Nana was on the yacht, but Lindsay says that she has found out about Nana's death and Lucille's attempts to hide it.
+Lucille, seeing a chance, announces Nana was on the yacht, but Lindsay says that she has found out about Nana's death and Lucille's attempts to hide it.
 Lucille reveals that the inheritance money from Nana has been put in a trust fund for Annyong.
-For a minute, everyone thinks George Michael had been on the yacht, but it turns out he returned to the office to work as Michael suggested.
-Kitty, however, was on the yacht trying to recover blackmail material, and the episode ends with her floating in the sea, clutching a cooler of evidence.
+For a minute, everyone thinks George Michael was on the yacht, but he returned to the office to work as Michael suggested.
+Kitty, however, was on the yacht trying to recover blackmail material, and floats out to sea, clutching a cooler of evidence.

-On the next Arrested Development...

-Annyong is revealed to be 18 years old, and Michael is questioned by the police for Kitty's disappearance.